 I turn towards the voice.
 According to her label, she is the head psychiatric nurse, and her name is Marion.
-She wears a blue nurse’s dress and the old-fashioned money belt cinching her waist is pinched so tightly I think she might explode out one end or the other.

 “Yes,” Mum answers for me.
 “Yes, this is Georgia.”

 “I’m Paul.
 I’m a psychologist here,” the man says, stepping forward to offer his hand.
-My stepfather shakes it, and my mother smiles warmly at him.
+My stepfather shakes it, and my mother smiles sadly at him.
 “Don’t be alarmed.
 We’ll take good care of Georgia.
 That’s what we’re here for after all.”

 “Yes, of course,” Mum replies.

 “We need you to sign some paperwork,” Marion says to my parents.
 “Paul will show Georgia and her brother to a pot of tea.”
-She gestures to an office that leads from the foyer.

 “This way.”
 Paul leads us around a corner to a small niche with a couple of floral sofas and polished coffee tables.
 A pot of steaming tea sits on a tray with a couple of cracked mugs and a plate of biscuits.